Home Fruit Production: Strawberry Cultivars and Their Culture

 - Dessert and freezing quality

 Always purchase new plants rather than getting plants from neighbors or relatives.
 New plants are certified to be free of disease and should be free of viruses, whereas those obtained from a neighbor may harbor disease and insect pests.
 Buy your plants from a nursery with a good reputation.
 Consult your neighbors to see what their experience has been with various nurseries.
 If you are the first in your area to order strawberries, look at catalogs from a variety of nurseries.
 Do they guarantee disease-free plants?
 What is their policy if you get poor-quality plants from them?
 Do their descriptions give cultivar limitations as well as positive traits?
 Do their prices seem fair?
-Within reason, it is always better to pay a little more for high-quality plants than to spend less for cheaper, weaker plants.
+Within reason, paying a little more for high-quality plants is always better than spending less for weaker plants.

 This list is not intended to include all varieties that will grow in Missouri.

-An early-season cultivar that produces berries that have outstanding flavor.
-Fruit is attractive with high quality, and it freezes very well.
+Earliglow is an early-season cultivar that produces berries that have outstanding flavor.
+Fruit is attractive with high quality, and freezes very well.
 The primary berries are medium-sized and secondary berries are small.
-The plant is vigorous and usually winter hardy.
-Shows resistance to leaf and root diseases.
+Plants are vigorous and usually winter hardy.
+It shows resistance to leaf and root diseases.

-Berries are medium-large and bright red but sometimes lack good flavor.
+Berries of Honeoye are medium-large and bright red but sometimes lack good flavor.
 High yields are harvested in early midseason.
-Tolerant of most foliage diseases but not resistant to red stele or verticillium wilt.
-Excellent for freezing.
-Winter hardy.
+Plants are tolerant of most foliage diseases but not resistant to red stele or verticillium wilt.
+Berries are excellent for freezing.
+Plants are winter hardy.

-Berries are medium-large, sweet and have exceptional quality.
-This cultivar is resistant to five strains of red stele root disease and verticillium wilt.
-It produces runners freely, and the berries are harvested in early midseason.
-Excellent for freezing.
+Redchief berries are medium-large and sweet with exceptional quality.
+This cultivar is resistant to five strains of red stele root disease and verticillium wilt, but is susceptible to leaf spot.
+It produces runners freely, and the fruit is harvested in early midseason.
+Berries are excellent for freezing.

-Berries are large, light-colored and tart with fair quality.
-This is one of the most productive, vigorous and disease-resistant cultivar available.
+Surecrop has large, light-colored berries that are tart with fair quality.
+This is one of the most productive, vigorous and disease-resistant cultivars available.
 Berries ripen in early midseason.

-Plants produce high yields of large wedge-shaped fruit with good firmness and very good flavor that ripens in late midseason.
+Jewel plants produce high yields of large wedge-shaped fruit with good firmness and very good flavor.
+Berries ripen in late midseason.
 Plants should be hardy in most Missouri winters, but runners do not grow excessively.
 It has some resistance to leaf diseases but no resistance to red stele or verticillium wilt.

-A late-season cultivar with high yield potential.
+Lateglow is a late-season cultivar with high yield potential.
 Fruit are very large with excellent firmness and very good flavor.
-The plants are resistant to red stele and will tolerate most Missouri winters.
+Roots are resistant to red stele but susceptible to powdery mildew.
+Plants will tolerate most Missouri winters.

-An old favorite with fruit that ripens late in the season.
+Sparkle produces fruit that ripens late in the season.
 Berries tend to be soft and medium-sized, but have very good flavor.
-Plants bloom late so they may escape spring frost injury.
-They are resistant to the most common strain of red stele but susceptible to leaf diseases and verticillium wilt.
+Plants bloom late, so they may escape spring frost injury.
+Plants are resistant to the most common strain of red stele, but susceptible to leaf diseases and verticillium wilt.

 Everbearing and day-neutral cultivars

-Traditional everbearing cultivars such as Ogallala and Ozark Beauty are not truly everbearing.
+Traditional everbearing cultivars do not produce fruit continuously throughout the growing season.
 They tend to produce a crop in the spring and a small crop in the fall, with little or no crop in between.
-Ogallala berries are medium sized and dark colored with a fair flavor.
-Ozark Beauty produces medium-sized, light-colored berries of average quality and has been extremely variable in its performance in Missouri.
+Everbearing plants require a short day-length to set fruit buds.

 Plant as early as soil is workable in the spring — early March to early April.
-Test for workability by digging a shovel full of soil and tightly squeezing a handful.
+Test for workability by digging a shovelful of soil and tightly squeezing a handful.
 Does the ball of soil break easily?
 If so, it is ready to till.
-Add 10 pounds 5-10-5 or 8-24-8 fertilizer per 1,000 square feet and work into the upper 3 to 4 inches of soil.
+Add 10 pounds of 5-10-5 or 8-24-8 fertilizer per 1,000 square feet and work it into the upper 3 to 4 inches of soil.
 Plants can now be transplanted.